 - Log in to Spanning Backup for Salesforce.

-- Add the email address of the admin user or distribution list that will receive status notifications.
+- Enter the email address of the admin user or distribution list that will receive status notifications, then click Add Recipient.
+Repeat as needed to add more recipients.

 Spanning can post the status of your backups, restores, and exports directly to Chatter.